RobSmyth/SystemsDashboardFramework/README.md

 To add a message tile:

 1. Press INSERT, the insert pane will appear.
-2. Drag and drop the message tile entry to where you want the message tile.
+2. Drag and drop the message tile entry to where you want the tile.
 3. To change the message double click on the tile.

 ![Message tile configuration screen shot](./Images/Screenshot_MessageTile_Config.png "Message tile configuration")